-Mistake 1: Looking for an ideal match
+Mistake 1: Looking for a sample plan that’s an exact match

 It really doesn’t matter if it’s an exact match in this case.
 An Italian restaurant plan will still show you the layout and structure of the document.
 Even specific things, like whether the tables and chairs you buy will be assets or expenses, will translate from one type of restaurant to another.

 Mistake 2: Assuming the sample is perfect

-On Bplans, and in business planning software like LivePlan, the sample business plans are all real business plans written by real people.
+On Bplans and in business planning software like LivePlan, our free sample business plans are all real business plans written by real people.
 But that doesn’t mean they’re all perfect.
 If you are looking at a business plan and a piece of it doesn’t fit your business model or just doesn’t sound right to you, don’t be afraid to discard it.

 Mistake 3: Wholesale cut and paste

-As already mentioned in the intro, a sample plan isn’t going to work as a pre-written plan for your business.
+As already mentioned in the intro, a sample plan isn’t going to work as a pre-written plan for your business that you can copy and paste and hand to your lender.
 If you’re planning to open a pet boarding kennel, for instance, you might take one look at the Noah’s Arf sample plan and think your work is done for you.

 For instance, in the Noah’s Arf plan, full-time employees will be making $1,280 a month, which would be $8 an hour.
-That might have been fine in 2001 when the plan was written, but if you were opening a kennel in Oregon today, you’d get in big trouble with those numbers, since you’d be planning to pay your staff $.50 below the state’s current minimum wage.
+That might have been fine in 2001, but if you were opening a kennel in the state of Oregon today, you’d get in big trouble with those numbers, since you’d be planning to pay your staff $.50 below the state’s current minimum wage.
 So be sure to edit thoroughly!

 What’s the point of a business plan?

 Whether you’re writing your business plan for your own peace of mind, to present to investors, or because a banker or advisor told you that you have to do it, there is tremendous value in the process of thinking critically about your business.
-You gain insight into your market, intimately understand your financial forecasts, and get a deeper understanding about the details of running your own business.
+You gain insight into your market, intimately understand your financial forecasts, and get a deeper understanding of the details of running your own business.